oqolarte/oblong/content/project/bujo.md

 This work bujo incorporates ideas from [Jeff Huang's .txt file as productivity app](https://jeffhuang.com/productivity_text_file/), implemented using a plaintext editor.
-In this case, Notepad, since I use Windows for work.
+For this I use Notepad, since I use Windows for work.

-Not only is it light on resources---currently at 25 KB storing three months worth of logged info---it's easily portable, as many operating systems accept plaintext.
+Not only is it light on resources---currently at ~45 KB storing four months worth of logged info---it's easily portable, as many operating systems accept plaintext.

 Mine is inventively named as `log.txt`.